Your Browser Is Not Supported

 Regents Park Open Air Theatre

-Enjoy a memorable evening at the Regents Park Open Air Theatre, where a variety of performances take place throughout the summer.
+Enjoy a memorable evening at the Regents Park Open Air Theatre, where various performances take place throughout the summer.
 The outdoor theatre has a capacity of 1,240 seats and is set in the beautiful Queen Mary’s Gardens.

-The season runs from 10 May to 16 September and includes Shakespearean classics to contemporary plays, this unique outdoor venue provides a delightful setting to enjoy theatre under the stars.
+The season runs from 23 March to 21 September and includes Shakespearean classics to contemporary plays.
+This unique outdoor venue provides a delightful setting in which to enjoy theatre under the stars.

 4. Buckingham Palace Summer Opening